JetBrains/kotlin/INTEROP.md

 ### Callbacks ###

-To convert Kotlin function to pointer to C function, `staticCFunction(::kotlinFunction)` can be used.
-It is also allowed to provide the lambda instead of function reference.
+To convert a Kotlin function to a pointer to a C function, `staticCFunction(::kotlinFunction)` can be used.
+It is also able to provide the lambda instead of a function reference.
 The function or lambda must not capture any values.

 Note that some function types are not supported currently.
-For example, it is not possible to get pointer to function that receives or returns structs by value.
+For example, it is not possible to get a pointer to a function that receives or returns structs by value.

-If the callback doesn't run in the main thread it is mandatory to init the _Kotlin/Native_ runtime by calling `kotlin.native.initRuntimeIfNeeded()`.
+If the callback doesn't run in the main thread, it is mandatory to init the _Kotlin/Native_ runtime by calling `kotlin.native.initRuntimeIfNeeded()`.

 #### Passing user data to callbacks ####

 Often C APIs allow passing some user data to callbacks.
-Such data is usually provided by user when configuring the callback.
+Such data is usually provided by the user when configuring the callback.
 It is passed to some C function (or written to the struct) as e.g. `void*`.
-However references to Kotlin objects can't be directly passed to C.
+However, references to Kotlin objects can't be directly passed to C.
-So they require wrapping before configuring callback and then unwrapping in the callback itself, to safely swim from Kotlin to Kotlin through the C world.
+So they require wrapping before configuring the callback and then unwrapping in the callback itself, to safely swim from Kotlin to Kotlin through the C world.
 Such wrapping is possible with `StableRef` class.